Stop Wasting Tokens: Why You Need an /llms.txt File for Your Website

 Why Markdown?

 Markdown is the native tongue of LLMs.
 It represents structure (# H1, **Bold**, - List) without the overhead of HTML tags.
-By serving Markdown, you maximize Information Density—ensuring every token the AI reads adds semantic value.
+By serving Markdown, you maximize information density: every token the AI reads adds semantic value.
+The token math behind this is in The Token Tax.

 Technical Implementation: Building Your File

 A robust /llms.txt file follows a specific hierarchy.
-It is not just a list of links; it is a Semantic Table of Contents.
+It isn't just a list of links.
+It's a semantic table of contents.

-• Note: This does not replace sitemap.xml (which is for Google Search Console).
-This is an additive layer for Answer Engine Optimization.
+Note: this doesn't replace sitemap.xml (which is for Google Search Console).
+It's an additive layer for Answer Engine Optimization.

-The file should be divided into sections that mirror your Entity Home structure.
+Divide the file into sections that mirror your Entity Home structure.
 Use H2 headers within the text file to group content.

 Feature